radxa/c200-bootupd/README.md

 Please check [the official NVIDIA build guide](https://github.com/NVIDIA/edk2-nvidia/wiki/Build-with-docker#install-docker).

-Additionally, the Linux kernel header should be installed on your system.

 NixOS users can run `nix develop` (Flake required) to have a local shell with Linux header configured.

 ### Build